 Tickets can be issued for two basic types of traffic violations: moving violations (such as speeding, failure to use turn signals, or failure to wear a seat belt), and non-moving violations (such as unauthorized parking in a handicapped zone, or having an invalid vehicle registration).
 Tickets are issued by law enforcement officers, and include details about the offense and the possible penalties.

 Once you receive a ticket, there are two ways you can respond: you can either plead guilty and pay the fine, or plead not guilty and arrange for a court hearing to fight the alleged violation with the help of a traffic attorney.
 However, if you do not pay the fine and do not appear in court, the judge can issue a warrant from “the bench,” also known as a bench warrant.

 With a bench warrant against you, any future routine traffic stop could be the catalyst for your arrest.
 If an officer should stop you for any reason, he or she has an obligation to take you into custody.
 The arresting officer does not have the authority to release you until the warrant is lifted by the courts.

 It’s also important to point out that you cannot avoid a warrant by “waiting it out” or physically running away.
 Outstanding warrants do not expire, nor are they confined by geographical boundaries.
-While it is unlikely that the police will go out of their way to actively seek you out, your name will still be entered into a statewide database which is accessible to officers throughout Pennsylvania.

 If you are apprehended outside of the county or even state where the warrant was originally issued, you will be detained and the arresting officers will inform personnel in the appropriate county or state so that you may be extradited.
 Once you are taken into custody, it’s possible that you might be able to see a judge immediately — but you could also be held in jail for up to 72 hours before you are even entitled to a warrant hearing.